Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 6. teams merge changes they understand less deeply
 7. production becomes the first environment where the full interaction is tested

-That is not an argument against using AI.
-It is an argument against measuring AI success only by how quickly code appears.
+That argues against measuring AI success only by how quickly code appears.

 The better question is whether the whole delivery system can safely absorb the increased rate of proposed change.
 If AI increases output but the review, test, QA, and observability layers stay fixed, the team may simply be moving faster toward uncertainty.

-In that world, the valuable engineer is not just the person who can get AI to write code.
-It is the person who can design the validation path around that code.
+In that world, the valuable engineer can design the validation path around AI-written code.

 ## The Junior Developer Problem

-The hardest long-term issue is not whether AI replaces senior developers.
-It is what happens to the work that used to train junior developers.
+The harder long-term issue is what happens to the work that used to train junior developers.

 A lot of early-career learning came from routine implementation: small features, test updates, bug fixes, migrations, documentation, and glue code.
 AI is increasingly good at those tasks.
 That makes teams more productive in the short term, but it can also remove the apprenticeship path.